rithvika7495/AI-Powered-NLP-Retrieval-Projects-Iota-Analytics-Internship/README.md

 # 🧠 Iota Analytics Internship Projects (Summer 2023)

-This repository showcases the major projects completed during my internship at **Iota Analytics**, where I worked as a **Data Analytics Intern** with a strong focus on **Natural Language Processing (NLP)** and **Generative AI**.
+This repository showcases the major projects completed during my internship at **Iota Analytics**, where I worked as a **AI/ML Intern** with a strong focus on **Natural Language Processing (NLP)** and **Generative AI**.
 The internship spanned from **June to August 2023**, and involved both research-driven and application-focused contributions to cutting-edge AI solutions.

 ---